Riccall: Normans

+RAF Riccall

+Land to the north-east of the village was requisitioned in 1940 for a new airfield, and construction began in 1941.
+RAF Riccall was used by 76 and 78 Squadrons of the RAF and two Heavy conversion units.
+It was used for flying between 1942 and 1945, thereafter it was used as an ammunition store until final closure in 1957.

 Riccall Mine

 Between 1983 and 2004 the village was home to UK Coal's Riccall Mine which was part of the Selby Coalfield.
 The colliery, located south-east of Riccall, closed in 2004.
 The site of the colliery was re-developed as a business park.

 Community

 The village has a primary school, post office, NISA store, hairdresser/beauty salon, butcher, two pubs, an Italian restaurant and the Regen Centre, an award-winning conference, events, and community facility.
-The Regen Centre houses a bar, four outdoor tennis courts, and a small sports hall where football and badminton can be played.
+The Regen Centre, which opened in September 2000, houses a bar, four outdoor tennis courts, and a small sports hall where football and badminton can be played.

-Villagers are kept up to date with local news via bimonthly editions of Riccall News.
-Places to stay include The Park View, South Newlands Farm, The White Rose Villa and Dairymans Cottage B&B which has twice won the certificate of excellence from TripAdvisor.
+The village has its own traditional Long Sword dance group, who have performed with other teams at sword dance events nation and worldwide.
+The dance is similar to the one acted out by the Goathland Plough Stots, and consists of eight to twelve dancers holding wooden swords in their left hands.
+A manuscript detailing the songs, dances, moves and characters within the dance, was first recorded in the 1880s.